wp-plugins/sky-login-redirect/readme.txt

 Install and activate the plugin.
 You're done.
 No configuration necessary, it works under the hood.

 == Changelog ==

+= 1.9 =
+* June 15th 2015
+* Fix for the "undefined variable" (thanks nina9702 for reporting)
+* Tweak : streamlined the referrer function

 = 1.8 =
 * April 24th 2015